 Are you a realtor?
 Click here

-A nasty surprise may come tax time, months after you have sold the condo, when Capital Gains Tax (typically 50% of the net profit on the sale – CONFIRM with your Accountant!) may be payable on the increase in value of a property that was sold.
+A nasty surprise may come tax time, months after you have sold the condo, when Capital Gains Tax (typically 50% of the net profit on the sale – CONFIRM with your Accountant!) may be payable on the increase in the value of a property that was sold.

 Is the Condo You Want to Sell a Principal Residence?
 Is it a Rental Property?
 Is it a Vacation Property?

 The condos I help clients sell in Vancouver are either Primary Residences, Rental Properties, or Vacation Homes.
-To get a clear idea of exactly how the Canada Revenue Agency views your property and how much tax is payable, if any, ALWAYS consult an accountant before selling a property in Vancouver.
+To get a clear idea of exactly how the Canada Revenue Agency views your property and how much tax is payable, if any, ALWAYS consult an accountant before selling property in Vancouver.

 If the condo you’re selling is your Principal Residence, this property may well be exempt from Capital Gains taxes on any increase in the properties value during the time you owned it.